clearbold/flightdeck/README.md

 This will install all of FlightDeck's dependencies locally, within the `flightdeck/app/vendor` directory.

+#### Website

+You'll need to point a virtual host at the `public_html` directory.
+I've been using MAMP for this.

 ### Usage

-Refer to `public_html/templates/email/sample.html` for examples.
+Refer to `public_html/templates/email/sample.html` for code examples.

+#### Build & Test

+Visit `[http://yourlocalhost]/console` to view your list of templates.
+Each will have a Build link.
+If you enable `_email_test` in your template's YAML, you'll have a Build & Test link.

 ### Image Assets